stardustai/docs-api/src/en/tasks/callbacks/index.md

 ## Authentication

-If you'd like to authenticate our callbacks, we set a X-STARDUST-KEY HTTP header on each of our callbacks.
-The value will be equal to your [AccessKey ID](/overview/authentication) from our platform.
-If this header is not set, or it is set incorrectly, the callback is not from Stardust.
+If you'd like to authenticate our callbacks, we use the same method which introduced in [Authentication](/overview/authentication#authentication-method), with the creator's AccessKey & SecretKey of the task.
+If the required header is not set, or it is set incorrectly, the callback is not from Stardust.

 ## POST Data